Time-of-Use Peak Pricing 4–9 p.m. Every Day (ETOU-C)

 If eligible, you will receive bill protection as follows:

-- Customers who remain on the ETOU-C rate for 12 months will receive bill protection in the form of a credit on their PG&E bill in June 2019.
+- Customers who remain on the ETOU-C rate for 12 months will receive bill protection in the form of a credit on their PG&E bill in July or August 2019.

 - Customers who were on the ETOU-C rate, but withdrew from ETOU-C or enrolled in Net Energy Metering (NEM) prior to the end of 12 months, will receive bill protection for the months they were enrolled in the ETOU-C rate.
 Bill protection will be issued on a quarterly basis after the customer withdraws from ETOU-C.